mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 ### 4. Install the Confluence on-premises plugin

-Verify that the Microsoft Graph Connectors Confluence On-prem Plugin is installed.
+Verify that the Microsoft Graph connectors Confluence On-prem Plugin is installed.
 You don't need to install the plugin for each Confluence connector; if it's already installed in your Confluence instance, you can skip this step for subsequent Confluence on-prem connections.

    - Download the app from [Microsoft Graph Connectors Confluence On-prem Plugin | Atlassian Marketplace](https://marketplace.atlassian.com/apps/1234846?tab=overview&hosting=datacenter).
    - Log in to your Confluence system.